 We know of feast days, that they existed, but what did they eat?
 We know they were farmers, and so they ate grains.
 Mainly spelt and barley, though wheat wasn’t unknown.
 They knew how to make dairy products and so consumed milk.
 They had access to legumes such as lentils, and some fruits like plums and apples, as well as berries such as raspberries, strawberries, blackberries, currants, and sloe.
 In spite of the stereotypes, boar was rarely eaten, and there wasn’t much wild game in their diet.
 So pork from pigs, beef, and mutton tended to be more popular.
 Wine was imported, and they drank mead and beer.

 The Gauls were in many different tribes, and though there were certainly commonalities, they still had diverse cultures and religious practices.
+Though the Druids were in the process of “streamlining” religion, it is doubtful that they could eradicate all of the distinctive tribal practices.
 Generally, groups of families formed clans, and groups of clans formed tribes.
 As was stated earlier, some were led by kings, some by magistrates.
 Each had some kind of council of elders, officers, etc.

 The tribes sometimes fought each other, or non-Gauls.
 Stronger tribes had weaker tribes around them that paid them tribute.
 However, if a tribe was too ruthless, it was possible to appeal to another tribe who may intervene.
 This would put the client or satellite tribe under a different stronger tribe.
 So, there was risk in poorly treating another tribe.
 Gaulish societies were complicated in both internal and external relations.